matrix-org/matrix-spec-proposals/proposals/2230-identity-server-account-data.md

 Once it has the account data, it SHOULD check for the presence of the `m.identity_server` key.
 If present, the `base_url` in this key SHOULD be used as the Identity Server base URL for the duration of the login session.
-If this key is not present, the client SHOULD populate it with the ID Server URL that was or would have been used in the login/registration process.
-This could be either from user input, a .well-known lookup, or a default in the client.
+If this key is not present, the client SHOULD use whatever value it would have used prior to this MSC.
+It should not update the account data in this situation.

-Client SHOULD listen for changes in the `m.identity_server` account data value and update the URL that they use for ID Server requests accordingly unless the login session and choice of ID Server base URL predates this change, in which case they SHOULD continue to use the value they are currently using.
+Client SHOULD listen for changes in the `m.identity_server` account data value and update the URL that they use for ID Server requests accordingly.

 Clients can offer a way for users to change the ID server being used.
 If they do, the client MUST update the value of `m.identity_server` accordingly.